 Pathological Demand Avoidance (PDA) is characterised by an extreme avoidance of everyday demands and an anxiety-driven need to be in control.
 PDA is recognised as a sub-type of autism by the National Autistic Society and is sometimes known as Extreme Demand Avoidance.

 Prof Elizabeth Newson first documented PDA as a ‘Pervasive Developmental Disorder’ in the 1980s.
-Children with PDA share many of the social communication, social interaction and sensory difficulties seen within the autism spectrum and it is now recognised as a sub-type of autism by the National Autistic Society.
+Pervasive developmental disorders are now slowly being assimilated under the diagnosis of autism.
+Children with PDA share many of the social communication, social interaction and sensory difficulties seen within the autism spectrum.

 - giving excuses